locationtech/geomesa/geomesa-blobstore/README.md

 * GET /ds/:alias - Display a registered GeoMesa data store

-* GET /ds/ - Display all registered .
+* GET /ds/ - Display all registered BlobStores

 To ingest a file: